Who Is at Fault When Hitting a Parked Car?

 - Loading zones

 Despite being parked in an illegal area, the driver of the moving vehicle usually bears 100% of the blame.
-This is because drivers possess a duty to control a moving car at all times.
+This is because drivers possess a duty to control their moving vehicles at all times.
 Therefore, parking illegally does not make the other driver comparatively at fault for the collision.

 Was the Vehicle Visible to Other Drivers?